 So if you’re thinking about resolutions, cooperate with that beautiful brain of yours.
 Remind it that a resolution is simply what you want to give your attention to.

-And, if by chance, you get that negative narrative saboteur voice going that says, “You haven’t done enough,” or “You didn’t do it well enough,” or “You’ll never nail this,” or “Just give up!” — whatever it might be — think about focusing back on the all-important question:
+And, if by chance, you get that negative narrative saboteur voice saying, “You haven’t done enough,” “You didn’t do it well enough,” “You’ll never nail this,” or “Just give up!” — whatever it might be — think about focusing back on the all-important question:

 What Is It That I Want?